aws-samples/amazon-comprehend-medical-enrich-custom-models/README.md

 # Integrate Amazon Comprehend Medical with Custom Code and Models

 *This code repository supports the blog post `Enrich Amazon Comprehend Medical with Custom Code and Models`.
-Please see that blog for further details and context for deploying this solution.
+Please see that blog for step-by-step instructions and further details for deploying this solution.
 Much of the content in this repository is copied from there.*

 ## Introduction